 I started playing with a local Afghan team in Concord called Aria Club.
-They didn’t have an age group for me so I started playing with a U-16 team when I was 10 or 11, so I was always playing with older girls.
+They didn’t have an age group that matched me, so I started playing with a U-16 team when I was 10 or 11.
+Therefore, I was always playing with older girls.
 We would scrimmage with the boys team and that’s how I started playing soccer.
-We would play tournaments against different teams from California, it was all local Afghan teams but the ages ranged from U-5 to over 35 men.
+We would play tournaments against different teams from California.
+It was all local Afghan teams but the ages ranged from U-5 to over 35 men.

-We played in local tournaments, each time it was more competitive because our team worked hard and we improved and were eventually able to win tournaments.
+We played in local tournaments and each time it was more competitive because our team worked hard, improved and we were eventually able to win tournaments.

 In 2011, I was 13 and they asked me to go to Qatar for a friendly match.
 That was the first time I got to meet all the girls.
-It was a little hard for me and my farsi isn’t that good, so it was hard for me to communicate but it was a good experience seeing a new culture and environment and learning from their stories, it was totally new for me.
+It was a little hard for me.
+My farsi isn’t that good, so it was hard for me to communicate but it was a good experience seeing a new culture, environment and learning from their stories.
+It was totally new for me.

-We won that game in Qatar 2-0 and I scored, which was a really great feeling, scoring for my national team.
+We won that game in Qatar 2-0 and I scored.
+It was a really great feeling, scoring for my national team.

 From my last trip, we went to Japan for a friendly peace match with one of the local Japanese teams.
-This was by far my favorite trip.
-Japan showed us about Hiroshima and were trying to demonstrate how they rebuilt and show us that it is possible to rebuild from what has happened in Afghanistan.
+This was by far my favourite trip.
+Japan showed us about Hiroshima and were trying to demonstrate how they rebuilt.
+They showed us that it is possible to rebuild from what has happened in Afghanistan.
 We got to go to high schools and middle schools and we went to both professional soccer and baseball games.

 I used to play for La Morinda, a club team in the Bay Area, for 3 to 4 years and also played on my high school Varsity team for all 4 years.
 This year I tore my ACL, so it’s been about 5 months since my surgery.
-That was really hard for me, my sister had torn her ACL before so I knew what I was going through so it was tough and emotional but as time has passed I knew that I’d be okay.
+That was really hard for me.
+My sister had torn her ACL before so I knew what I had to go through.
+It was tough and emotional, but as time has passed I knew that I’d be okay.